 While some of these advances might seem far-fetched, remember that just a few years ago, the idea of a keyboard that could accurately predict full sentences or adjust tone seemed like science fiction too.
 The pace of innovation in this space continues to accelerate.

-A well-designed AI keyboard should use approximately 3-5% of your daily battery consumption.
-Some older or poorly optimized keyboards might use more.
-To minimize battery impact, you can disable cloud features when not needed and reduce animation effects in the keyboard settings.
+A well-designed AI keyboard in 2026 should use approximately 2-4% of your daily battery consumption, thanks to dedicated neural processing units and improved power efficiency.
+Even the most feature-rich keyboards are now optimized for minimal battery impact.
+To further minimize battery usage, you can enable battery-saver modes, disable cloud features when not needed, and reduce animation effects in the keyboard settings.

 Reputable AI keyboards include security measures that automatically detect password fields and disable learning, predictions, and cloud transmission for sensitive data.
 However, for maximum security, many security experts recommend temporarily switching to your device's standard keyboard when entering highly sensitive information.